synqs/ArduinoThermoControlWeb/README.md

 # ArduinoThermoControlWeb

 A flask server that should simplify the logging of our temp control.
-The website assumes that the Arduino is connected via a serial device.
+The website assumes that the Arduinos are connected via a serial device.
 For the moment we have to following abilities:

+- Add a few arduinos.
+- Give setpoint and live temperature in overview.
 - It shows data in a long list for the moment.
 - It is possible to save the values to an hdf5 file.
 - The setpoint can be changed in the config page.
-- The data can be exported to csv and txt.
+- The data can be exported to csv.
+- PID values can be set from the interface.

 On the technical side we use the following ingredients:
 - Communication with the Arduino is done through the Serial interface.
+We will look into the ethernet interface at some point.
-- Updates are done through flask_socketio
+- Updates on the client are done through flask_socketio.
 - The layout is made nice through flask_bootstrap.
 - Graphics are done with plotly.js
-- the table export happens through the tableExport plug-in

 The project should serve as a boilerplate for our other sensors too.